Equiangular lines with a fixed angle: Proof ideas

 The proof of this theorem follows by combining Lemmas 2.7 and 2.8 of \cite{BDKS18}.
 Since this result is an important ingredient of our proof and does not appear explicitly in \cite{BDKS18}, we give a self-contained and streamlined proof in \cref{sec:switch}.

 \emph{Second eigenvalue multiplicity.} Our most significant new contribution is an upper bound on the second eigenvalue multiplicity of the associated graph.
 Let $\lambda_1(G) \ge \lambda_2(G) \ge \dots \ge \lambda_{|G|}(G)$ be the eigenvalues of the adjacency matrix of $G$, accounting for multiplicities as usual.
-We call $\lambda_j(G)$ the \emph{$j$th eigenvalue} of $G$.
-Although for this application we only need to control the second eigenvalue multiplicity, the same bound holds for the $j$th eigenvalue multiplicity for any fixed $j$.
+We call $\lambda_j(G)$ the \emph{$j$-th eigenvalue} of $G$.

-\begin{theorem} For every $j$ and every $\Delta$, there is a constant $C = C(\Delta,j)$ so that every connected $n$-vertex graph with maximum degree at most $\Delta$ has $j$th eigenvalue multiplicity at most $Cn/\log\log n$. \end{theorem}
+\begin{theorem} For every $j$ and every $\Delta$, there is a constant $C = C(\Delta,j)$ so that every connected $n$-vertex graph with maximum degree at most $\Delta$ has $j$-th eigenvalue multiplicity at most $Cn/\log\log n$. \end{theorem}

+We only need $j=2$ in this paper, though the proof for any fixed $j$ is essentially the same.
+The $j$-th eigenvalue multiplicity bound is used in a follow-up work on spherical two-distance sets~\cite{JTYZZ2}.

 We introduce a novel approach to bound eigenvalue multiplicity using the Cauchy interlacing theorem along with comparing local and global spectral data via counting closed walks in the graph after deleting a small fraction of the vertices.
 See \cref{sec:eigen-mult} for the proof as well as remarks on bounds.